 If there’s one thing that we as New Englanders can agree on, it’s that when it comes to common crackers, there is no substitute.
 Hearty and crunchy, yet subtle in flavor, the common cracker is a true Yankee workhorse.
-Crumbled into chowder, crushed into crumbs, or split, buttered, and toasted, this humble cracker did it all…and if you look for it in the right places, still can.
+Crumbled into chowder, crushed into crumbs, or split, buttered, and toasted, this humble cracker did it all…and if you look for it in the right places, it still can.

 The term “common cracker” first appeared in print in 1939 but by then the large (about the size of a Ritz cracker today), puffed cracker was already a New England mainstay, sold since the early 1800s from barrels (yes, “cracker barrels” were a real thing before they were a restaurant chain) in general stores.
 The cracker barrel was its generation’s water cooler — a place to gather and catch up on local news while recouping your cracker supply, but unfortunately, good common crackers can be difficult to find today, lost in a sea of flat, square saltines and small, crisp oyster crackers.
 All three are members of the soda cracker family, but nothing comes close in heft and bite to the robust common cracker.